datacraft-dsc/DEPs/12/README.md

 This DEP recommends that the provenance object must contain the following properties:

 - **Entity** Data asset being published
-- **Activity** Activity could be one of publish, import, or operation
+- **Activity** Activity must be one of publish, import, or operation
 - **Agent** Agent (the ID of the person, organization or software) that published the data asset

 Additionally, the DEP recommends that the following **relations** should be declared: